Non-directed polymers in random environments with range penalties: the high dimensional case: Introduction

 \section{Introduction}

-In this paper, we study a \textit{non-directed polymer model}, which describes an interaction between polymer chains and random environments, that is, each time when the polymer chain visits a new site, it receives some energy from the disorder and penalty from the external field, which then influences its configuration.
-We model the polymer by a simple symmetric random walk and model the random environment by a family of i.i.d.\ random variables.
-The detailed definition of the model will be given in Section \ref{subsec:def_mode} below.
+In this paper, we study a \textit{non-directed polymer model}, which describes an interaction between the polymer chain and the random environment (also referred to as \textit{disorder}).
+Specifically, each time the polymer chain visits a new site, it receives energy from the disorder and penalty from the external field.
+These competing effects jointly influence its configuration.
+We model the polymer by a simple symmetric random walk on $\bbZ^d$ and model the random environment by a family of i.i.d.\ random variables.
+A precise definition of the model will be provided in Section \ref{subsec:def_mode}.

-The non-directed polymer model was first introduced in \cite{H19}.
-This model is closely related to two celebrated models, the \textit{random walk penalized by its range} (see \cite{DV1979}) and the \textit{directed polymer model} (see \cite{C17}).
-There are no random environments in the model of a random walk penalized by its range, where the law of the random walk is only tilted by an external field.
-Hence, our model can be viewed as a perturbed version of that model.
-In the directed polymer model, the random walk interacts with the environment at any time, even if there is at most one interaction with any site of the environment because of the directed constraint.
-However, in our model, the random walk only interacts with the environment at the first time visiting a new site.
+The non-directed polymer model was originally introduced in \cite{H19}.
+It is closely related to two classical models: the \textit{random walk penalized by its range} (see \cite{DV1979}) and the \textit{directed polymer model} (see \cite{C17,Z24}).
+In the former, the law of the random walk is tilted solely by a deterministic external field, without the presence of a random environment.
+Our model may therefore be viewed as a disordered perturbation of that framework.
+In the directed polymer model, by contrast, the walk interacts with the environment at every time step---though, due to the directedness constraint, each time-space site is visited at most once.
+In our setting, however, the walk only interacts with the environment the first time it visits a new site (in the spirit of the excited random walk studied in \cite{BW03} or more generally the cookie random walk studied in \cite{Zer05}).

-In the first study of the non-directed polymer model in \cite{H19}, the author studied the weak coupling limits for the model in a random environment with finite exponential moments.
-Very recently, the model in dimension $d=1$ has been studied comprehensively in \cite{BHTW20, B24}.
-For heavy-tailed random environments and a fixed external field $h$, the model in dimension $d\geq2$ has been studied in \cite{BTW21}.
-This paper is a follow-up work of \cite{BTW21}.
-We study the non-directed polymer model in heavy-tailed random environments in dimension $d\geq2$ with the external field $h=h_N$, which is allowed to vary over time.
+In the first study of the non-directed polymer model \cite{H19}, the weak coupling limits for the partition function were established under the assumption that the random environment admits finite exponential moments.
+More recently, the one-dimensional case has been analyzed in detail in \cite{BHTW20, B24}.
+For dimensions $d\geq2$, under heavy-tailed random environments and a \textit{fixed} external field $h$, the model was investigated in \cite{BTW21}, where the scaling limits for the (logarithmic) partition function were established.
+In this work, we extend the results of \cite{BTW21} by allowing the external field to vary with time, i.e., $h = h_N$, while still considering dimensions $d\geq2$ and heavy-tailed random environments.